-In years one through four of the implementation of the Child and Family Services Plan (CFSP), the Department has continued to focus on improving the service array to children and families to ensure a family-focused and community-based system of care for Louisiana's most vulnerable children.
-DCFS has worked to improve the service array through the statewide implementation of a differential response system [Alternate Response Family Assessment (ARFA)], an Intensive Home-Based Services (IHBS) program, Structured Decision-Making (SDM) and most recently a Coordinated Systems of Care (CSoC).
-Year four was marked by the implementation of the Advanced Safety Decision Making Model (ASDM) and Family Teaming Meeting (FTM) Model.
-While these practices have not been implemented statewide at this time, the state is committed to improving family engagement and work with former recipients of child welfare services.
+In years one through five of the implementation of the Child and Family Services Plan (CFSP), the Department has continued to focus on improving the service array to children and families I order to ensure a family-focused and community-based system of care for Louisiana's most vulnerable children.
+DCFS has added to the service array the statewide implementation of a differential response system [Alternate Response Family Assessment (ARFA)], an Intensive Home-Based Services (IHBS) program, Structured Decision-Making (SDM) and most recently a Coordinated Systems of Care (CSoC).
+Years four and five were marked by the implementation of the Advanced Safety Decision Making Model (ASDM) now referred to as Advanced Safety Focused Practice (ASFP) and Family Teaming Meeting (FTM) Model.
+While DCFS is moving to no longer provide ARFA services, the ASFP addressed concerns once thought to be better addressed through a differential response.
+ASFP has been implemented across the entire child welfare continuum and FTM has been rolled out in four regions with statewide implementation planned over the next five years.
+Through the use of FTM, ASFP and a CQI process, DCFS remains committed to improving family engagement and work with former recipients of child welfare services.
 The Department also continues to work on relationships with foster parents and how best to serve transitioning youth.